Ash-0701/Ash-0701/README.md

 - 👋 Hi, I’m Ashutosh Yadav
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Analytics
+- 🌱 I’m currently learning Analytics, ML
-- 💞️ I’m looking to collaborate on ...
-Linkedin: https://www.linkedin.com/in/ashutosh-yadav-8b2709209/
+- 💞️ I’m looking to collaborate on Linkedin: https://www.linkedin.com/in/ashutosh-yadav-8b2709209/
-- 📫 How to reach me ... email: yadavashutosh704@gmail.com
+- 📫 How to reach me at email: yadavashutosh704@gmail.com

 <!---
 AshutoshYadav2001/AshutoshYadav2001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.